papis/papis/doc/source/git.rst

 Updating the library
 --------------------

-To update the library from a remote repository, you can simply run
+To update the library from a remote repository, you can simply run:

 .. code:: sh